A blow-by-blow look at Doug Ford's push to slash Toronto city council

 - Sept.
 11: Toronto's city clerk closes nominations completely, leaving a number of incumbent councillors who hadn't signed up for the race wondering if they'll be allowed to run.

 - Sept.
 12: The government introduces a new Efficient Local Government Act, extending the nomination window to two days after the bill receives royal assent.
 The legislation also removes the requirement for city to hold an advance vote, which had been set for Oct.
 10. Demonstrators at the Queen's Park public gallery are forced to leave, some in handcuffs.
 The NDP also stages a mass protest, which results in every party member being ejected from the legislature.

 - Sept.
 13: At another emergency council meeting, Toronto's city clerk Ulli Watkiss tells councillors the uncertainty is making it "virtually impossible" to hold a fair and accessible vote.
-Councillors vote in favour of challenging the Efficient Local Government Act in court, despite again being told they're facing an "uphill battle."
+Councillors vote in favour of challenging the Efficient Local Government Act (Bill 31) in court, despite again being told they're facing an "uphill battle."
 Council also votes to ask the federal government to step in and quash the province's plans.